Tall Poppy

-Tall Poppy (トールポピー, foaled 30 January 2005) is a Japanese Thoroughbred racehorse and broodmare.
+Tall Poppy (トールポピー, foaled 30 January 2005, died 22 June 2012) was a Japanese Thoroughbred racehorse and broodmare.
 In 2007 she took the JRA Award for Best Two-Year-Old Filly after winning two of her four races including the Hanshin Juvenile Fillies.
 In the following year she ran second in the Tulip Sho before recording her biggest win in the Yushun Himba.
-She finished unplaced in seven subsequent and was retired from racing in 2010.
+She finished unplaced in seven subsequent races and was retired from racing in 2010.
 She made no impact as a dam of winners.

 Background

-Tall Poppy is a bay mare with a large white star bred in Hokkaido by Northern Farm.
+Tall Poppy was a bay mare with a large white star bred in Hokkaido by Northern Farm.
 During her racing career she carried the green, white and red colours of U Carrot Farm and was trained by Katsuhiko Sumii.

 She was from the third crop of foals sired by Jungle Pocket who won the Tokyo Yushun and the Japan Cup in 2001.
 He went on to become a very successful breeding stallion whose other foals included Jaguar Mail (Tenno Sho).

 Tall Poppys's dam Admire Sunday showed high class form, winning three race and finishing second in the Hanshin Himba Stakes.
 As a broodmare she also produced Tall Poppy's full sister Aventura who won the Shuka Sho in 2011.
 She was a granddaughter of the undefeated French mare Madelia.

 Racing career

 2007: two-year-old season

 Tall Poppy began her racing career on 8 July at Hanshin Racecourse in a contest for previously unraced juveniles over 1800 metres in which she finished second to Earnestly, a colt who went on to win several major races including the Takarazuka Kinen.
 After a break of over three months she returned to the track in October for a maiden race at Kyoto Racecourse and recorded her first victory as she narrowly prevailed from the colt Shining Day.
 On 11 November at the same track, the filly ran second to the colt Yamanin Kingly (later to win the Sapporo Kinen) in the Kigiku Sho.

 At Hanshin on 2 December Tall Poppy raced against all-female competition for the first time when she contested the Hanshin Juvenile Fillies.
 Ridden by Kenichi Ikezoe, she started the 5.6/1 third favourite behind Odile and Aim At Vip (first and second in the Fantasy Stakes) in an eighteen-runner field.
 After turning into the straight in eighth place she produced a strong late run to win by a neck and half a length from Reve d'Amour and Aim At Vip.

 In the official Japanese rankings for 2007, Tall Poppy was rated the best juvenile filly, one pound ahead of Reve d'Amour and four pounds behind the top-rated colt Goshawk Ken.
-In January 2018 at the JRA Awards for 2017 Tall Poppy took the JRA Award for Best Two-Year-Old Filly.
+In January 2008 at the JRA Awards for 2007 Tall Poppy took the JRA Award for Best Two-Year-Old Filly.